jrochkind/texts/search_compare/article.md

 This is not a discovery layer and lacks 'discovery' features, but the API is actually quite reasonable and easy to work with for what it is, as well as reasonably well documented.

 In using EBSCO 'traditional' API, you are cross-searching a variety of EBSCO databases licensed to you.
-Different EBSCO databases can use different controlled vocabularies for such values as format, and have more or less metadata (some may record 'peer reviewed' flag, others not).
-This is the root of many problems with lack of effective functionality using this API for this purpose.
-Nonetheless, even searching over most of our licensed databases at once, things tend to work out reasonably.
+Different EBSCO databases can use different controlled vocabularies for such values as format, and metadata completeness may vary between databases.

-With API's that come bundled with licenses mostly used for native HTML app access, there is a worry that the API is an afterthought not fully supported -- especially for 'last generation' products like EBSCOHost (rather than EDS).
+With API's that come bundled with licenses mostly used for native HTML app access, there can sometimes be a worry that the API is an afterthought not fully supported -- especially for 'last generation' products like EBSCOHost (rather than EDS).
 However, the EBSCO 'traditional' API seems fairly mature, and basic questions on the API through EBSCO's usual support mechanisms were generally answered satisfactorily.

 #### Notable Features